design-group/ignition-docker/readme.md

 	```

 ### Database Connections

+Requires version 8.1.38 or later, due to the need for the `GATEWAY_ENCODING_KEY` environment variable.

 Database connections can be added by mapping in the SQL files to the `/init-db-connections` folder in the container.